k4ls3c/GO-SOCKS/README.md

 socks5 Server_B_ip 1080
 ```
 Now run go-socks.exe on Server B; it will open a SOCKS proxy on port 1080 on Server B.

+# Disclaimer
+The author is not responsible for unauthorized use of this tool.
+Use responsibly and ensure compliance with legal and ethical standards.